Analysis of the Self Projected Matching Pursuit Algorithm: Introduction

-Greedy strategies have been the subject of extensive research in the last two decades \cite{MZ93,PRK93, Nat95,DT96, VNT99, RNL02, ARNS04, ARN06, Tro04, GV06, DTD06,BD08, NT09, WKS12, KE16}.
+Greedy strategies have been the subject of extensive research in the last two decades \cite{MZ93,PRK93, Nat95,DT96, VNT99, RNL02, ARNS04, ARN06, Tro04, GV06, DTD06,BD08, NT09} and currently support diverse applications \cite{LSL14, YRV16, YLC19}.
 The simplest, yet very effective greedy algorithm for the sparse representation of large signals, was introduced to the signal processing community in \cite{MZ93} with the name of Matching Pursuit (MP).
-It had previously appeared as a regression technique in statistics though \cite{FS81,Jon87}, where the convergence property was established.
+It had previously appeared as a regression technique in statistics \cite{FS81,Jon87}, where the convergence property was established.
 While MP converges asymptotically to a signal in the linear span of the dictionary, or to its orthogonal projection if the signal is out of that space, the approach is not stepwise optimal because it does not yield an orthogonal projection at each step.
-Consequently, in addition to failing to minimize the norm of the approximation error at each step, it may select linearly dependent elements.
-As illustrated in \cite{RNB13}, this feature significantly compromises sparsity in some cases.
+A refinement to MP which fulfils this requirement is refereed to as Orthogonal Matching Pursuit (OMP) \cite{PRK93}.
+If implemented by direct methods the OMP approach is very effective up to some dimensionality.
+When processing large signals, however, the storage requirements frequently exceed the memory capacity of a standard computer.
+An alternative implementation of OMP, which requires much less memory than direct implementations is considered in \cite{RNB13}.
+The approach is termed Self Projected Matching Pursuit (SPMP).
+It produces the orthogonal projection of the signal, at each iteration, by applying MP using a sub-dictionary consisting only of the already selected elements.
+A convenient feature of SPMP when applied in 2D (SPMP2D) \cite{RNB13,LRN17} and 3D (SPMP3D) \cite{RNW19} is that it fully exploits the separability of dictionaries.
+Nevertheless, until now the method had not been analyzed.
+Thus, the main contributions of this paper are: \begin{itemize} \item The convergence analysis of the SPMP approach, which deals with those cases where the standard implementation of the OMP method is not feasible due to storage requirements. \item The error analysis of the SPMP approach. \end{itemize} Additionally, the SPMP approach is extended to consider its Hierarchized Block Wise (HBW) version for approximating a signal partition subjected to a global constraint on sparsity.